Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Gene Clinics: healthcare worker +8% pop growth from +5%
- * Base Leader skill cap: 4 from 5 (Reduction in base cap makes all skill cap traits and techs more valuable)
+ * Base Leader skill cap: 4 from 5 (Reduction in base cap makes all skill cap traits, techs and ascension perks more valuable)
- * Leadership max cap: 15 from 10 (Increasing leadership cap makes all skill cap traits and techs more valuable)
+ * Leadership max cap: 15 from 10 (Increasing leadership cap makes all skill cap traits, techs and ascension perks more valuable)
- * Starbase capacity base amount: 2 from 3 (Boosts all starbase cap civics, ascensions and techs)
+ * Starbase capacity base amount: 2 from 3 (Reducing starting starbases makes all starbase cap civics, ascensions and techs more valuable)
- * Starbase capacity system multiplier: 0.08 from 0.10 (Boosts all starbase cap civics, ascensions and techs)
+ * Starbase capacity system multiplier: 0.08 from 0.10 (Reducing starbases makes all starbase cap civics, ascensions and techs more valuable)
  * Clerks: produce 2.2 trade from 2.0 and 2.2 amenities from 2.0
+ * Crime/Deviancy per pop: 2.1 from 2
+   ** Increasing crime slightly makes slavery less valuable ** Increasing crime slightly makes enforcers more required, which reduces tech snowball ** Increasing crime slightly makes Negotiate with Crime lord less valuable as an exploit

 ## Standard Civics